git-fossee/ns3-docker/README.md

 This repository includes an automated GitHub Actions workflow that:

-1. Builds both Docker images on every push and pull request
+1. Builds the Docker image on every push and pull request
 2. Runs Hadolint to check Dockerfile best practices
 3. Scans for vulnerabilities using Trivy
-4. Publishes the images to GitHub Container Registry (on main branch)
+4. Publishes the image to GitHub Container Registry (on main branch)
 5. Creates versioned tags for releases

 ## Documentation